 Recovery.
-Refer to the Guardian Procedure Errors and Messages Manual for corrective action for the file-system error number.
+For corrective action of the file-system error number, see the Guardian Procedure Errors and Messages Manual.

+'''

 CAN'T SPOOLSTART 'OUT' FILE: number

+'''

 Cause.
 SPOOLSTART failed for the OUT file of a LIST command. number specifies the spooler error number.